Open-air theatre Zermatt 2019 – «Matterhorn: No ladies please!»

 The play, written by Livia Anne Richard, runs every Thursday to Sunday in July and August 2019.
 Tickets and vouchers for the story of Lucy Walker are on sale here.
-Book your trip to the Gornergrat for aditionnal CHF 30.
+Book your trip to the Gornergrat for aditionnal from CHF 15.

 |Duration||90 minutes, without break|